danbev/learning-iot/README.md

 |                                       |
 +---------------------------------------+
 ```
-The digital to analog converter will create an analog signal that can be
+The digital to analog (DAC) converter will create an analog signal that can be
 used as Vref for the comparator.
 This will be compared with Vin and the output
 will be passed by to the logic unit to modify the value of the next output
 input value to the DAC.
-Being a binary search it will either increase of
+Being a binary search it will either increase or
 decrease the value to be checked by half.

 The output of the DAC will initially be 100: